 }

-At this point in the process, the Subordinate CA shall execute the order by constructing a certificate containing the requested TNAuthList, and signed with the private key of the Subordinate CA’s CA certificate.
-While the Subordinate CA is filling the order, it shall maintain an order object status of “processing”.
+At this point in the process, the STI-SCA shall execute the order by constructing a certificate containing the requested TNAuthList, and signed with the private key of the STI-SCA’s CA certificate.
+While the STI-SCA is filling the order, it shall maintain an order object status of “processing”.

 4) Polling for the certificate

-Once it has finalized the certificate order with the Subordinate CA, the VoIP Entity KMS shall periodically poll the order object resource with a POST-as-GET request, as specified in ATIS-1000080 [Ref 2].
-When the order has been filled, the Subordinate CA shall store the newly issued certificate in the STI-CR, and shall indicate to the VoIP Entity KMS that the certificate is available by responding to the next poll as shown in the following example:
+Once it has finalized the certificate order with the STI-SCA, the VoIP Entity KMS shall periodically poll the order object resource with a POST-as-GET request, as specified in ATIS-1000080 [Ref 2].
+When the order has been filled, the STI-SCA shall store the newly issued certificate in the STI-CR, and shall indicate to the VoIP Entity KMS that the certificate is available by responding to the next poll as shown in the following example:

 POST /acme/order/asdf HTTP/1.1